Chapter 2:

 I hope you can rest now, kin.
 Whoever you were.

 The blood had stopped dripping, the blade renewed.
-Homura tucked it into the sheathe on her back.
+She tucked it into the sheathe on her back.

-Slow, heavy footsteps, accompanied with faster, lighter ones approached her from behind.
-Homura stood up and slowly twirled around to face the two.
+Slow, heavy footsteps accompanied by faster, lighter ones approached her from behind.
+She stood up and twirled around to face the two.

 Homura smiled until her eyes were tight and nodded, then ran inside the ransacked house to the large tub of water by the kitchen.
 As she scrubbed the blood off her body, clothes, and out of her blonde hair, she overheard the couple chatting.